The future of digital marketing trends

 To deliver these new experiences, executive teams must rethink the role and structure of the marketing organization and how it engages with other functions.
 The changes are likely to cut deeply transforming the way companies manage campaigns and communities measure performance provide customer support and interact with outside agencies.
 It’s still early days, but considers the breadth of recent efforts.

-Finally the forces enabling consumers to expect fulfilment on demand are unstoppable.
+Finally the forces enabling consumers to expect fulfillment on demand are unstoppable.
 Across the entire consumer decision journey, every touch is a brand experience and those touches just keep multiplying in number.